Black Illustrations by John D. Saunders

 Juneteenth at Webflow

-Juneteenth takes place every June 19th, and is also known as “Freedom Day” or “Emancipation Day” in the United States (US).
-Juneteenth celebrates the end of slavery in the US.
-But Juneteenth is not the day enslaved people were freed, or even the day slavery ended.
-Juneteenth is the day when enslaved Texans were given their freedom two and a half years after the Emancipation Proclamation.
+What is Juneteenth?
+As some of you may be aware, this Monday (06/19) is Juneteenth, also known as “Freedom Day,” or “Emancipation Day” in the United States.
+Juneteenth celebrates the end of slavery in the United States; however, what many people don’t know is that Juneteenth is not the day enslaved people were freed, or the day that slavery ended.
+Juneteenth is the day when enslaved Texans were given their freedom — two and a half years after the Emancipation Proclamation.

-Each year, we honor Juneteenth as a team by creating space for all of us to learn and reflect on the history of slavery and the barriers that continue to impede our progress toward freedom and equality for all.
+This year, we want to honor the legacy of Juneteenth as a team by creating space for all of us to learn and reflect on the history of slavery and the present day challenges that limit freedom and equality for all.

-Everyone has a different level of familiarity, education, and experience with topics related to slavery, race, and systemic racism.
-For that reason, we’ve created a series of conscious education tracks for you to choose from based on what you’re most interested in learning about.
+We realize that everyone has a different level of familiarity and experience with topics related to slavery, race, and systemic racism.
+For that reason, we have created a series of conscious education tracks that you can pick from based on what you are most interested in learning about.
+Please select a conscious education track (or 2) that most interests you to engage with this Monday.

 Track 1: The history of Juneteenth